streamr-dev/native-sdk/packages/streamr-libstreamrproxyclient/README.md

 # Limitations of the current release

-* The messages are not singned nor encrypted, so they cannot be seen by network-monorepo based standard Streamr clients.
+* The messages are not signed nor encrypted, so they cannot be seen by network-monorepo based standard Streamr clients.

 # API Documentation